 Dry Needling, Acupuncture and Lower Limb Mobilisation Adelaide

-Acupuncture and dry needling may be used as an adjunct therapy for your foot and leg pain including; runners knee pain, Iliotibial Band Friction Syndrome, Achilles tendinitis, ankle sprains, heel pain, hamstring strain, shin splints and lower back pain.
+Acupuncture and dry needling may be used as an adjunct therapy for your foot and leg pain including; Knee Pain, runners knee, Iliotibial Band Friction Syndrome, Achilles tendinitis, ankle sprains, heel pain, plantar fasciitis, hamstring strain, shin splints and lower back pain.

 What is Acupuncture?

 Acupuncture is a health technique that stems from Traditional Chinese Medicine practices.
 It involves the insertion of fine, sterile needles into specific sites (acupuncture points) along the body's meridians to clear energy blockages and encourage the normal flow of Qi (energy) through the patient.
 Acupuncture is a complementary health approach that first originated in ancient China more than 2,500 years ago and has been evolving ever since.